romanoh/Mp3tag/readme.md

 # Audiobook Tag Scraper

-This is my modified custom web sources for [mp3tag](https://www.mp3tag.de/en/).
+This is my modified custom web sources/actions for [mp3tag](https://www.mp3tag.de/en/).

 I have add it an Action and an Export file, to use together.